First cabinet of Donald Trump: Mick Mulvaney (acting)

 OMB Director Mick Mulvaney concurrently served as acting White House Chief of Staff from January 2, 2019, until March 31, 2020.

-Mark Meadows
+Mark Meadows (2020–2021)

 Mark Meadows replaced Mick Mulvaney on March 31, 2020.

 United States Trade Representative

 The nomination of a Director-designate is reviewed during hearings held by the members of the United States Senate Committee on Finance then presented to the full Senate for a vote.

 Maria Pagan (acting)

 Maria Pagan served in this position from January 20 until March 2, 2017.

 Stephen Vaughn (acting)

 Stephen Vaughn served in this position from March 2 until May 15, 2017.

-Robert Lighthizer
+Robert Lighthizer (2017–2021)

 On January 3, 2017, Robert Lighthizer, a former Deputy United States Trade Representative under President Ronald Reagan, was selected to be the United States Trade Representative.
 Due to Lighthizer's prior representation of foreign governments with a trade dispute with the United States, he will first need to obtain a special waiver to bypass the Lobbying Disclosure Act.
 The waiver would need to pass Congress and have the President's signature to assume the position.
 Congress waived the ban for Charlene Barshefsky, President Clinton's choice for Trade Representative in 1997.
 Lighthizer was confirmed as U.S. Trade Representative on May 11, 2017, by a margin of 82–14.